 Now system wants to know a reference to which the new curve will be normal, so select the RIGHT datum plane as reference

-Now change the End condition for 'End Point' to Normal and select the RIGHT datum plane as reference.
+Change end condition for 'End Point' to Normal and select the RIGHT datum plane as reference.

 If you look at the end of curve, you will notice that it is twisted as shown below.